NNPDF/nnpdf/doc/sphinx/source/n3fit/hyperopt.rst

 `here <https://vp.nnpdf.science/yG3XvinBQriLdqqTAHg3Sw==/>`_.

 Despite producing a very good :math:`\chi^2`, the previous fit will fail when challenged with new unseen data.
-This needs to be accounted for by the figure of merit of the hyperoptimization.
+This needs to be accounted for in the figure of merit of the hyperoptimization.

 The desired features of this figure of merit can be summarized as: